haddocking/disvis/README.md

     sudo pip install numpy cython

 Wait till the compilation and installion is finished (this might take awhile).
 Your system is now proporly prepared.
-Follow the general instructions above to install DisVis.
+Follow the general instructions above to install **DisVis**.

 ### Windows